mcxross/sui-cookbook/docs/topics/programmable-transaction-blocks.md

 ## Operator Overloads

-The SDK provides helper overloads for passing inputs to commands.
+The SDK provides helper overloads when working with the DSL style for passing inputs to commands.
 These are the `unaryPlus` operator and `plus` operator.

 #### unaryPlus operator